pathofwasd/PathOfWasd/README.md

 ### For now, you can:
   - 🛠 Submit a bug or issue [here on GitHub](../../issues)
-  - 💬 Contact me directly on Discord: `bingtar`
+  - 💬 Contact me directly on Discord via the Path of WASD server: https://discord.gg/5qyw2ZkgYk`

 ---